Foundation Models for Anomaly Detection: Vision and Challenges

-SIGLLM~\cite{alnegheimish2024large} is mainly made up of two parts, a PROMPTER to identify parts of a sequence that LLM thinks are anomalous and a DETECTOR to find anomalies using the residual between the original signal and the forecast.
+SIGLLM~\citep{alnegheimish2024large} is mainly made up of two parts, a PROMPTER to identify parts of a sequence that LLM thinks are anomalous and a DETECTOR to find anomalies using the residual between the original signal and the forecast.
 Before inputting into the LLM, a time series-to-text conversion module is devised to convert time series data into LLM-ready input.
-Similarly, to explore whether FMs could be used as a time series anomaly detector, \cite{dong2024can} designs a prompt learning strategy and synthesizes a data set to automatically generate time series anomalies with explanations.
-With instruction fine-tuning on this dataset, the authors demonstrate that foundation model can show improved performance in time-series anomaly detection tasks.
+Similarly, to explore whether FMs could be used as a time series anomaly detector, Dong et al.~\citep{dong2024can} design a prompt learning strategy and synthesize a data set to automatically generate time series anomalies with explanations.
+With instruction fine-tuning on this dataset, the authors demonstrate that foundation models can yield improved performance in time-series anomaly detection tasks.

-\cite{elhafsi2023semantic} introduces a monitoring framework to detect semantic anomalies limited by vision-based policies; the monitor is composed of an LLM to infer what kind of observed objects in a scene may lead to confusion that could result in policy errors.
+Elhafsi et al.~\citep{elhafsi2023semantic} introduce a monitoring framework to detect semantic anomalies limited by vision-based policies; the monitor is composed of an LLM to infer what kind of observed objects in a scene may lead to confusion that could result in policy errors.
 To improve the reasoning ability of LLM, prompt engineering like few-shot prompting and chain-of-thought reasoning are employed in the instantiations of this framework.
-The same prompt learning strategy is used in SPICED~\cite{chaudhuri2024spiced}, which is an LLM-based framework for the detection and localization of syntactical bugs and analog Trojans in circuit net lists.
+The same prompt learning strategy is used in SPICED~\citep{chaudhuri2024spiced}, which is an LLM-based framework for the detection and localization of syntactical bugs and analog Trojans in circuit net lists.